Chemical analysis of ginger shows that it contains over 400 different compounds.

 “….Evidences from in vitro, animal, and epidemiological studies suggest that ginger and its active constituents suppress the growth and induce apoptosis of variety of cancer types including skin, ovarian, colon, breast, cervical, oral, renal, prostate, gastric, pancreatic, liver, and brain cancer.
 These properties of ginger and its constituents could be associated with antioxidant, anti-inflammatory, and antimutagenic properties as well as other biological activities…” Ginger and Its Constituents: Role in Prevention and Treatment of Gastrointestinal Cancer.
 Prasad & Tyagi 2015

 In the studies that I’m going to quote from ginger was usually taken in powder form in capsules.
 Fresh ginger juice is more potent and has a broader spectrum of active ingredients.
-I recommend taking 15 to 20 grams of raw ginger as juice in my Healthiest Breakfast Ever mark I if you are not using sun or tanning bed exposure for vitamin d or in my Healthiest Breakfast Ever mark ii if you are.
+I recommend taking 15 to 20 grams of raw ginger root as juice in my Healthiest Breakfast Ever mark I if you are not using sun or tanning bed exposure for vitamin d or in my Healthiest Breakfast Ever mark ii if you are.

 Aspirin & NSAID’s